alpenlabs/g16/g16gen/README.md

 ## Commands

-### `generate [k]`
+### `generate [path_to_config_file]`

-Generates a boolean circuit file encoding a Groth16 proof verifier as a sequence of boolean gates.
+Generates boolean circuit file encoding a SP1 Groth16 proof verifier as a sequence of boolean gates.

 **Arguments:**
-- `k` (optional): Constraint size parameter.
-Creates a circuit with 2^k constraints.
-Default: 6
+- `path_to_config_file` : File which includes parameters necessary to generate a groth16 verifier boolean circuit

 **Output:**
 - `g16.ckt` - The boolean circuit file containing the gate-level encoding of the Groth16 verifier